 This post however constructs the cluster based on a very small number of symmetries.
 It uses two different sphere inversions, octagonal symmetry and a single scale factor k.
 As such, it makes a proper Kleinian group limit set.
 To describe it I borrow from figure 6 of this Kajino paper:

-To test if a point is inside or outside the cluster, first you invert the point around the red circle then:
+To test if a point is inside or outside the cluster, first you invert the point around the purple circle then:

 repeat until its magnitude is > 1 (black) or you run out of repetitions (white).